NASA releases first cosmic images from super telescope

 Over the next month, the team will gradually adjust the mirror segments until the 18 images become a single star.

-“The entire Webb team is ecstatic at how well the first steps of taking images and aligning the telescope are proceeding.
-We were so happy to see that light makes its way into NIRCam,” said Marcia Rieke, principal investigator for the NIRCam instrument and regents professor of astronomy, University of Arizona.

-Unlike the Hubble Space Telescope, the Webb telescope will not be in orbit around the Earth.
-It will actually orbit the Sun, 1 million miles away from the Earth.
+Unlike the Hubble Space Telescope, the Webb telescope will not orbit around the Earth.
+It will actually orbit the Sun.

 “What is special about this orbit is that it lets the telescope stay in line with the Earth as it moves around the Sun.
 This allows the satellite’s large sunshield to protect the telescope from the light and heat of the Sun and Earth (and Moon),” NASA wrote.